 4. Be deliberate about self-care

 Yes, the pregnancy has been lost but your body still needs all the care now more than ever.
 Make conscious efforts to drink lots of water in order to stay hydrated all day long.
-Endeavor to eat right and carry out simple exercises.
+After a miscarriage, endeavor to eat right and carry out simple exercises.
 Pay attention to relaxation and better sleep.
 You can also get a massage routinely as it can help mind and body recovery in no small measure.

 5. Give it Time